ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 #read the csv file and get the dataframe
 CeDataFrame <- read_csv(csvfile)

 ```

-The R script file named "R_ScriptForFigure3.txt" is used to reproduce the Figure 3 in this paper.

 # Instructions for use
 ### Figure 2 quick example